Turnkey Privacy / Security Risk Analysis & Mitigation Plan for HIPAA

 Frequently Asked Questions

-No, there are not different types of risk assessment for Covered Entities and Business Associates.
+Are there different types of risk assessment for Covered Entities and Business Associates?

 Any Covered Entity or Business Associate is required to perform a HIPAA Risk Assessment.